Hesian

-Hesian was created in the spring of 2006.
-The music they play is a mix of punk rock, hardcore and a bit of ska style.
-The most distinctive feature of the group is the contrast of the female and the male voices.
-The aim of Hesian is to reflect through their lyrics real situations in their lives, including the political conflicts of the Basque Country, love, women´s situation and poverty.
+Hesian were a Basque folk rock band created in the spring of 2006.
+The music they played was a mix of punk rock, hardcore and a bit of ska style.
+The most distinctive feature of the group was the contrast of the female and the male voices.
+The aim of Hesian WAS to reflect through their lyrics real situations in their lives, including the political conflicts of the Basque Country, love, women's situation and poverty.

 First steps

-The music band started in 2006, in a local gig which was in Etxarri-Aranatz, a town which is located in the province of Navarre, Spain.
+The music band started in 2006.
 Etxebe (drums), Xabi Seko (bass guitar) and Fran (guitar and voice) were the creators of Hesian.
 Although all the members of the group had taken part in other music bands, they started singing and playing songs belonging to famous groups like Rancid, Blink 182, No use for a name, Bouncing souls etc. They thought that it could be a good idea to mix the two different voices, because at that moment that mixture was not very usual.
 Then, Amets entered the band.
 After a few weeks, with the aim of giving more strength to Hesian, a new guitar player was added, Erik.
 The first music band was completed.
 That summer, they recorded they first song called "Maite dugu".